Visit & Explore

 Present Day

-Aras an Uachtaráin is now the official residence of the President of Ireland.
+Áras an Uachtaráin is now the official residence of the President of Ireland.
 The house is open to the public each Saturday, and each year thousands of people visit the house as official guests at the many state and official functions hosted by the President.
-In 2019, for instance, more than 22,000 people visited Áras an Uachtaráin.
+Up to 22,000 people may visit Áras an Uachtaráin in any given year.